msndvlpr/caronsale-code-challenge/README.md

 ## VIN Validation
 - A static validator in `utils/data_validator.dart` checks user input.
 - The validation logic is based on real-world VIN examples.
-- While accurate, it may not be 100% reliable.
+- While accurate, it may not be 100% reliable. (successfully tested with valid WBAYK510405N35485 vin)

 ## Running the Project
 1. Install Flutter dependencies: